 Portland Oregon is in the beautiful Pacific Northwest of the USA.
 It's a quirky, ultra-liberal town famous for its coffee, restaurants, microbreweries, and hipster hotels.

 There are an abundance of lush gardens and green spaces around the city, home to the largest urban park in the U.S. Each neighborhood has its own distinctive vibe, with popular shopping strips like Mississippi Ave, Alberta Arts and NW 23rd.
-Find the best things to do in Portland.
+Find the best things to do in Portland on citybop.

 Portland's exquisite gardens

-Portland's temperate climate and fertile soil is perfect for gardens.
-These gorgeous gardens are some of the best things to do in Portland.
+Portland's temperate climate and fertile soil is perfect for gardens, and these gorgeous gardens are some of the best things to do in Portland.

-Washington Park in the southwest hills has two world-class gardens; the popular Portland Japanese Garden, and enchanting Rose Garden.
-Across the river in North Portland, Peninsula Park is home to an early 1900's sunken rose garden.
-The Grotto in North-East Portland is a 62-acre sanctuary that attracts visitors from around the world.
-The tranquil Crystal Springs Rhododendron Garden is in southwest Portland, and has abundant birdlife on a picturesque lake.
+The Grotto is in North-East Portland and is a 62-acre sanctuary that attracts visitors from around the world.
+Another tranquil destination is Crystal Springs Rhododendron Garden in southwest Portland, with abundant birdlife on a picturesque lake.

 Old Town Portland